 - Maintain an appropriate physical distance.

-Do not harm or endanger other people through words or actions online.
+Do not harm, threaten, or endanger other people through words or actions online.

-Keep conversation about sexual topics in the adults-only channel or discussion channels for relevant program items.
+Keep conversation about sexual topics in adults-only channels or in the discussion channels for relevant program items.

 Keep images and videos in the channel designated for them.

 When sharing a virtual space with other people, engage in active demonstrations of respect and empathy.
 For example:

 - In fast-moving chats, make space for slower typists to chime in.

 - When sharing a link, explain what it links to.

 - If using an audio or audio-and-video channel, avoid interrupting or speaking over others.